 Research

-My main area of research coming up with ways to create realistic human shape models from real-world data such as 3D scans.
-This work is part of the Digital Human Project.
+This page documents some things I worked on in grad school, some of which culminated in my thesis.
+My main area of research was coming up with ways to create realistic human shape models from real-world data such as 3D scans.
+This work was part of the Digital Human Project.

 At SIGGRAPH 2003, I presented a paper on modeling the variety of human body shapes.